-- 3.B.I.
-Consideration for the awarding of tenure shall be based on the following criteria: - a.
-Academic and Professional Credentials possession of the normal credentials as defined for the position of Assistant Professor; usually an earned Ph.D. (or equivalent) or the degree that is determined as the terminal degree for the discipline and any additional credentials required for the specific position that were stated in the letter of appointment. - b.
-Teaching Effectiveness a strong record of successful and effective performance as a university teacher at all levels including advising and supervision of undergraduate and graduate students (as appropriate for the candidate and their academic unit). - c.
-Research, Scholarly and/or Creative Work a strong and sustained record of research, scholarship, and/or creative achievement as appropriate for the field of expertise, including published work assessed by peer review, demonstrating a successful career as a professor and established scholar.
-Candidates for tenure and promotion to Associate Professor are expected to have applied for external research funding, and success in obtaining external grants, industrial research and development contracts shall be recognized. - d.
-Service to the University-an appropriate record of service to Carleton University (and other institutions where appropriate), such as administrative and committee duties and other professional activities which contribute to the operations of the University.
+- are expected to have applied for external research funding, and success in obtaining external grants, industrial research and development contracts shall be recognized. - d.
+Service to the University- an appropriate record of service to Carleton University (and other institutions where appropriate), such as administrative and committee duties and other professional activities which contribute to the operations of the University.
 It is expected that assigned service, pre-tenure shall be below the average service levels of faculty members in the same unit. - e.
-Where there is a significant record of service to society, such as extension activities; consultancies or collaborations with governments, international development agencies, communities, or the private sector or participation in scholarly and professional organizations and other activities, which further the University's mission of service to society, this shall be recognized. - 3.B.II.
-The application of the above criteria will be assessed within the context of Unit Guidelines developed in accordance with section 5 below. - 3.B.III.
-Each candidate for tenure and promotion will submit the names and contact information for three external referees to the Dean by July 1 of the year of application.
-The Dean will likewise select the names and gather contact information for three external referees chosen by him/herself.
-Where these referees are academics, they shall hold or have held at least the rank of Associate Professor.
-Where the referees are not academics, a justification for their inclusion and their ability to judge the scholarly merits of the file must be included.
+Where there is a significant record of service to society relevant to the mission of the university and the employee's disciplinary expertise, such as extension activities; consultancies or collaborations with governments, international development agencies, communities, or the private sector or participation in scholarly and professional organizations and other activities, which further the University's mission of service to society, this shall be recognized. - 34.B.II.
+The application of the above criteria will be assessed within the context of Unit <a href="mailto:criteriaGuidelines-guidel